vp-mithun/mithunvpsite/source/_posts/difference-between-asp-net-mvc6-asp-net-mvc5.md

 Well, we have many differences between ASP.NET Core MVC and ASP.NET MVC 5 in solution structure itself, let's explore them without a code being written.

 > ASP.NET Core is a lean and composable framework for building web and cloud applications.
-ASP.NET Core is fully open source.
+ASP.NET Core is a fully open source.

 Being fully open source is not an easy task, Microsoft has done some amazing work on making it work across Windows, Mac, Linux OS.